567WebSystems/Weekly_Reports/prog_report4_567.md

 ![solution1](https://user-images.githubusercontent.com/21226482/75234768-c887e100-5780-11ea-92c4-5f3bef68fb56.png)

 **Solution #2:**
 This second solution built on top of the first by using the combined approach, but integrating about 90% of the user's input (the remainder being from Google's documentation above).
 The significance is maintaining the operability of the application while utilizing more of the user's data.
+These solutions were discussed and implemented by the whole team!
 ![solution2](https://user-images.githubusercontent.com/21226482/75234863-f1a87180-5780-11ea-902f-d2eb8d8e84f0.png)

-We have implemented open authentication with help from: [Google OAuth](https://developers.google.com/identity/sign-in/web/sign-in)
+We also decided to add open authentication with help from: [Google OAuth](https://developers.google.com/identity/sign-in/web/sign-in).
+This uses the modern OAuth2 protocol for authentication.

 Here is the current OAuth functionality: